timothewt/AdvancedGraphClustering/README.md

 [9] Funke T, Becker T (2019) Stochastic block models: A comparison of variants and inference methods.
 PLoS ONE 14(4): e0215296. https://doi.org/10.1371/journal.pone.0215296

 ## License
 This project is licensed under the MIT License.
+Please cite the repository if you use the code.